jaredChrstphrKelley/idea-120-fall-2020/README.md

 * Discussion Participation: 20 pts

 ### Revision Policy

 After project critiques, you will have the chance to revise your assignments using what you've learned in our discussion.
-Revised projects can be submitted directly to me by sharing the updated file on Google Drive.
+Revised projects can be submitted directly to me by pushing the updated changes to our GitHub repository.

 ### Attendance, Participation, Being Online

+This is a four hour course, with one contact hour per week in the form of Thursday discussions.
+You should expect to read, watch, or listen to around 3 hours of required course materials per week, in addition to the time it will take to complete assignments.
+Attendance and for all discussions is required.

+In our online discussions:

+* Don't turn your video off.
+Turning off your video will be considered leaving early or not showing up.
+* Don't meet with us from your bed, and in that line, please don't lay down.
+* Do get up and move around, pace, stretch, and reenergize yourself if you want or need to.
+Don't feel like you have to stare into the camera the entire time.